vuejs/vuefire/README.md

 - Works with Vue >=2.7 and Vue 3
 - Supports Composition and Options API
 - Supports Vuex, Pinia, and anything that gives you a Vue `ref()`
-- Built for Firebase 9 for optimal tree shaking
+- Built for Modular Firebase >=9 for optimal tree shaking
 - Automatically listen for changes in nested references

 [**📚 Documentation**](https://vuefire.vuejs.org/)